Bira/octopus-carnival/_drafts/wir-mm-4e-oni.md

 that match their preferred tactics.

 The typical oni sees itself as a mighty lord deserving of respect, and is quite vengeful to anyone whom it sees as not giving it that respect.
-Like with the efreets, there seems to be no such thing as an oni commoner.
 Oni measure their status by the wealth they've accumulated, along with the number and quality of the slaves they own.
 They build hidden strongholds to live in and surround themselves with all manner of luxury, and go out to enact their plans and/or